In this post, we look at the elements that contribute to a successful, high-performing cart (or basket) abandonment email…

 There’s no room for detailed consumer reviews in emails, but a summary of the review score and number of reviews is enough for shoppers to make a quick judgement.

 According to Bright Local, 84% of people trust online reviews as much as a personal recommendations.

 Optimize Emails for Mobile

-Stats from the Litmus State of Email report reveal mobile now accounts for 55% of email opens, meaning mobiles simply have to work on mobile.
+Stats from Litmus show that mobile accounted for 46% of email opens in June 2018, meaning mobiles simply have to work on mobile.

 Shoppers are unlikely to read emails if they are hard to read on mobile.
 Here are some considerations for layout on mobile from Greg Randall:

 - Stick with a wide single column format.